Turkey detains 10 retired admirals who defended maritime accord

-Officials said their declaration on the Montreux Convention, signed by more than a hundred former high-ranking navy personnel, was a direct challenge to civilian government and evoked past army interventions.
+Government officials responded by accusing them of conspiring against the constitutional order, and Erdogan said the statement was unacceptable given Turkey’s history of military coups.

+“The duty of retired admirals is... not publishing statements about a political debate that includes an implication of a coup,” Erdogan told ministers and AK Party members.

-Turkey’s military staged three coups between 1960-1980 and pressured the first Islamist-led government out of power in 1997.
+The military staged three coups between 1960-1980 and, with a statement by the National Security Council, pressured the first Islamist-led government out of power in 1997.
+Another coup was attempted in 2016.

-The admirals are suspected of conspiring against state security and constitutional order, news website Haberturk said.
-Anadolu said four other suspects were called to report to police within three days as part of the probe into the statement.

-The retired military personnel had voiced concern over Montreux - which they said was strategically important for Turkey’s maritime security - given President Tayyip Erdogan’s authority to withdraw from such pacts, and his move last month to ditch an international accord meant to prevent violence against women.
+“In a country that has a history full of coups and statements, it is unacceptable for 104 retired admirals to attempt such an endeavour,” Erdogan said, adding Turkey remained committed to the accord but could review it in the future.

+The main opposition party said the government sought to distract from more critical issues, including a shock 12% lira depreciation two weeks ago, and record daily coronavirus cases.
+Erdogan blamed the opposition for the statement.

 Montreux, signed in 1936, gives Turkey control over the Bosphorus and Dardanelles straits within its borders, and during peacetime guarantees access for civilian vessels.
 It also limits access of naval warships and governs foreign cargo ships.